 Will Medicare Pay For A Portable Oxygen Concentrator?

-Customers often come to us here at Portable Oxygen Solutions and ask us the following question.
-Will Medicare pay for a portable oxygen concentrator?
-Ah yes, a very good question indeed and an important one, too, for anyone looking to purchase a portable oxygen concentrator.
-Because we get asked this question so much, today we decided to try explaining to you why it is highly unlikely or difficult, at best, to get a portable oxygen concentrator through Medicare or any other insurance funding channel.
-If you have found our company and reading this article, then chances are, you have probably already discovered how difficult it is to find a Medicare equipment company that carries portable oxygen concentrators, much less, the model best suited for you and your lifestyle.
-You may be frustrated from being told "NO".
+Customers often come to us here at Portable Oxygen Solutions and ask us the question; Will Medicare pay for a portable oxygen concentrator?
+Ah yes, a very good question indeed and an important one too for anyone looking to purchase a portable oxygen concentrator.
+Because we get this question so much, today we decided to write an article explaining to you why it is highly unlikely or difficult, at best, to get a portable oxygen concentrator through Medicare or any other insurance funding channel.
+If you have found our company and reading this article, then you are probably already discovering how difficult it is to find a Medicare equipment company that carries portable oxygen concentrators, much less, the model best for you and your lifestyle.
+You may be frustrated from being told “NO”.
 We can help!
 But first, lets look at why it is next to impossible to get a portable concentrator through Medicare.

 Will Medicare help pay for a portable oxygen concentrator?
-Unfortunately, the answer isn't a simple yes or no. Medicare has always paid a certain amount for all oxygen equipment.
-However, in recent years, that amount has continued to be reduced.
-In fact, in the summer of 2013, Medicare reduced payment for portable oxygen concentrators by almost 50%.
+Unfortunately, the answer isn’t a simple yes or no. Medicare has always paid a certain amount for oxygen.
+Over recent years, that amount has continued to be reduced.
+The latest reduction in how much Medicare would pay for portable oxygen concentrators was almost 50%.
 Due to this recent Medicare reduction in payment is why we hear so many oxygen users say their respiratory equipment supplier told them Medicare does not cover portable oxygen concentrators (POC).
-The truth is these respiratory suppliers can't afford to provide you a portable oxygen concentrator costing thousands of dollars when they can get by setting you up with oxygen tanks costing a few hundred dollars.
+The truth is these respiratory suppliers can’t afford to provide you a portable oxygen concentrator costing thousands of dollars when they can get by setting you up with oxygen tanks costing a few hundred dollars.
 If you qualify, Medicare and other insurances do have the new reduced rental fee for Portable Oxygen Concentrators, which means they can pay a certain amount to the equipment companies for this technology.
 However, the respiratory equipment suppliers are not convinced Medicare pays enough for them to see a return on their investment and they are not required by Medicare to give you a portable oxygen concentrator.
 They are only required to supply equipment that maintains your oxygen needs.
-As a result, most Medicare oxygen equipment providers do not deal in portable oxygen concentrators.

 Understanding How Medicare Pays

-To frustrate you even more, Medicare made things a lot tougher by implementing their National Competitive Bidding (NCB) process for medical equipment supply companies in most areas of the country.
+To frustrate you even more, Medicare just made things a lot tougher by implementing their National Competitive Bidding (NCB) process for medical equipment supply companies in most areas of the country.
 Companies with the lowest bid were those awarded Medicare contracts.
-This means the Medicare rental fee for portable oxygen concentrators, that is reimbursed to the equipment companies, has been reduced even lower.
-You also have less oxygen equipment companies to choose from because bidders who were not among the lowest priced are excluded from the market and not allowed to serve new oxygen patients.
-Now there is less and less financial motivation for oxygen equipment supply companies to provide you up with a portable oxygen concentrator.
+This means the Medicare rental fee that is reimbursed to equipment suppliers has been reduced even more!
+You also have less oxygen suppliers to choose from because bidders who were not among the lowest priced are excluded from the market and not allowed to serve new oxygen patients.
+So there continues to be less and less financial motivation for oxygen equipment supply companies to set you up with a portable oxygen concentrator.